zenml-io/zenml/docs/book/how-to/configuring-zenml/secret-management.md

 Configuring the specific secrets store back-end that the ZenML server uses is done at deployment time.
 This involves deciding on one of the supported back-ends and authentication mechanisms and configuring the ZenML server with the necessary credentials to authenticate with the back-end.

-The ZenML secrets store reuses the [ZenML Service Connector](../../../stacks-and-components/auth-management/service-connectors-guide.md) authentication mechanisms to authenticate with the secrets store back-end.
+The ZenML secrets store reuses the [ZenML Service Connector](../../stacks-and-components/auth-management/service-connectors-guide.md) authentication mechanisms to authenticate with the secrets store back-end.
 This means that the same authentication methods and configuration parameters that are supported by the available Service Connectors are also reflected in the ZenML secrets store configuration.
 It is recommended to practice the principle of least privilege when configuring the ZenML secrets store and to use credentials with the documented minimum required permissions to access the secrets store back-end.

 The ZenML secrets store configured for the ZenML Server can be updated at any time by updating the ZenML Server configuration and redeploying the server.
 This allows you to easily switch between different secrets store back-ends and authentication mechanisms.
 However, it is recommended to follow [the documented secret store migration strategy](secret-management.md#secrets-migration-strategy) to minimize downtime and to ensure that existing secrets are also properly migrated, in case the location where secrets are stored in the back-end changes.

-For more information on how to deploy a ZenML server and configure the secrets store back-end, refer to your deployment strategy inside the [deployment guide](../../../deploying-zenml/zenml-self-hosted/README.md).
+For more information on how to deploy a ZenML server and configure the secrets store back-end, refer to your deployment strategy inside the [deployment guide](../../deploying-zenml/zenml-self-hosted/README.md).

 ## Backup secrets store

 The ZenML Server deployment may be configured to optionally connect to _a second Secrets Store_ to provide additional features such as high-availability, backup and disaster recovery as well as an intermediate step in the process of migrating [secrets from one secrets store location to another](secret-management.md#secrets-migration-strategy).
 For example, the primary Secrets Store may be configured to use the internal database, while the backup Secrets Store may be configured to use the AWS Secrets Manager.
 Or two different AWS Secrets Manager accounts or regions may be used.

 {% hint style="warning" %}
 Always make sure that the backup Secrets Store is configured to use a different location than the primary Secrets Store.
-The location can be different in terms of the Secrets Store back-end type (e.g. internal database vs. AWS Secrets Manager) or the actual location of the Secrets Store back-end (e.g. different AWS Secrets Manager account or region, GCP Secret Manager project or Azure Key Vault vault).
+The location can be different in terms of the Secrets Store back-end type (e.g. internal database vs. AWS Secrets Manager) or the actual location of the Secrets Store back-end (e.g. different AWS Secrets Manager account or region, GCP Secret Manager project or Azure Key Vault's vault).

 Using the same location for both the primary and backup Secrets Store will not provide any additional benefits and may even result in unexpected behavior.
 {% endhint %}